-Student learning outcomes for each degree and certificate program are listed at http://sharepoint.lacitycollege.edu/effectiveness/outcomes/for_students/default.aspx
+Student learning outcomes for each degree and certificate program are available on the SLO Guide for Students website at http://tinyurl.com/ laccsloforstudents

 LACC has a new and exciting Architecture Program with three primary objectives: 1) To prepare students for admissions and transfer into accredited architecture schools; 2) To prepare students with sufficient skills and knowledge for the job market in architecture, interior design, construction management, and construction; 3) To provide information and insight for those who simply want to learn something about architecture and design.
 We offer a full range of architectural courses, including instruction on the use of CAD and computer 3-D modeling as part of the design and drawing process.
 The architectural profession is a very exciting field and currently is very strong.
-For more information, contact Wayne Chiu at chiuwy@lacitycollege.edu for more information and/or consultation.
+For more information, contact Wayne Chiu at chiuwy@lacitycollege. edu for more information and/or consultation.

-ARCHITECTURAL AND INTERIOR DESIGN Skill Certificate
+ARCHITECTURAL AND INTERIOR DESIGN Skills Certificate

-A certificate in Architectural Design will be issued by the Art/Architecture Department upon application of the student with the Department Chair upon successful completion of the courses listed below.
+A certificate in Architectural Design will be issued by the Art / Architecture Department upon application of the student with the Department Chair upon successful completion of the courses listed below.
 All courses must be taken at LACC and completed with a satisfactory grade.

-ENV 101 3
+ENV 101 3 units

-ENV 102 3
+ENV 102 3 units

-ARC 201

-ARC 202 3

-ARC 222 3
+ARC 201 3 units

-Total Units